Associated Skin Care Specialists

 Atopic dermatitis is the most common kind of eczema, affecting about 30% of Americans.
 If you’re dealing with the miserable itch-scratch cycle and you’re ready to restore your skin to health, an experienced dermatologist at Associated Skin Care Specialists can help.
-Book your appointment at one of the five convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, or Eden Prairie, Minnesota, online or by phone today.
+Book your appointment at one of our convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, Minneapolis, or Eden Prairie, Minnesota, online or by phone today.

 Atopic dermatitis is often called eczema because it’s the most common form of that skin condition.
 The most common symptoms of atopic dermatitis include: